 The Board, in recognizing that each unit in nursing offering nursing degree programs has individual characteristics and goals, maintains that each shall implement its own philosophy, purposes, and objectives.
 All programs in nursing shall be based on sound educational principles under the guidance of a competent faculty.
 The total program of nursing education shall meet the required standards of accreditation as prescribed by the Board.

 Mississippi nursing schools (units in nursing) should prepare students for nursing careers according to the type of program that they offer.
 Rigid conformity to a specific and fixed curriculum is not expected.
 Rather, the Board approves programs which are of superior caliber and encourages creative and intelligent experimentation based on sound principles.

 In carrying out its statutory responsibilities with regard to nursing degree program accreditation, it is the intent of the Board to ensure that all such programs in the State under its jurisdiction meet State accreditation standards in a consistent manner.
 Many changes have occurred in nursing education since Mississippi’s nursing school accreditation law was enacted.
 The number of programs has increased and the quality of nursing education has improved substantially.
-All nursing degree programs in Mississippi not only meet mandatory State accreditation standards, but also have achieved or are in the process of achieving accreditation by one of the two national, non-profit accrediting bodies, National League for Nursing Accrediting Commission (NLNAC) and Commission on Collegiate Nursing Education (CCNE).
-The Board recognizes that NLNAC and/or CCNE accreditation for Mississippi nursing programs is desirable because of the quality of standards, emphasis placed on outcomes, and importance in the national marketplace for recruiting faculty and students.
+All nursing degree programs in Mississippi not only meet mandatory State accreditation standards, but also have achieved or are in the process of achieving accreditation by one of the two national, non-profit accrediting bodies, Accreditation Commission for Education in Nursing (ACEN) and Commission on Collegiate Nursing Education (CCNE).
+The Board recognizes that ACEN and/or CCNE accreditation for Mississippi nursing programs is desirable because of the quality of standards, emphasis placed on outcomes, and importance in the national marketplace for recruiting faculty and students.